Flexible vs. Agile Working

 As we mentioned above, flexible working is mainly worker benefit.
-Flexible working can provide your workers with an opportunity to be at their most productive while boosting their engagement and job satisfaction.
-They can easily make a better schedule of their time and it gives them chance to fit other commitments and activities around work.
+It can provide your workers with an opportunity to be at their most productive while boosting their engagement and job satisfaction.
+They can easily make a better schedule of their time and it gives them a chance to fit other commitments and activities around work.

 There are also some business benefits, even though it’s better suited for workers.
 Companies can see improvements in the efficiency of their workers.
 Then there is a chance to have extended operating hours.
 Biggest benefit might be the continuity of your staff.
 Because you adopted flexible working to your business, someone who might leave, because of the lack of it, decided to stay.

 Still think that flexible work is just a trend?
 Read Why flexible working is more than just a trend!